-There are many beautiful and historic cemeteries in Richmond.
-Visiting Richmond’s 18th and 19th century burial grounds is a chance to experience landscape designs, artwork and biographies of the notable tenants while enjoying nature.
+Visiting Richmond’s 18th and 19th century burial grounds is a chance to experience landscape designs, artwork and biographies of the notable deceased while enjoying nature.

 But visiting a cemetery is not a typical walk in a park.
 There is a specific etiquette and level of respect that is necessary in these sacred spaces.
 Before or after you go check out the website Richmond Cemeteries, which offers numerous podcasts on people buried in Richmond’s burial grounds and the context in which they lived.
-Many of the organizations that run these sites organize community service days to maintain the properties and give respect to those interred there.

 Be sure to subscribe to email updates, follow @rvacheap on Twitter or like RVA (Richmond) on the Cheap on Facebook to stay in the know about the latest freebies & deals.